-The 2023 Student Representative Council (SRC) consisted of peer-elected members from Years 3 to 12, who were positive role models in the school environment.
-SRC students were inducted in a Primary School and Secondary School assemblies in the presence of their peers, teachers and parents where the School Principal, Mr Saad, delivered an inspiring speech about the key values for student leadership.
+The 2024 Student Representative Council (SRC) consisted of peer-elected members from Years 3 to 12, who were positive role models in the school environment.
+SRC students were inducted in a Primary School and Secondary School assemblies in the presence of their peers, teachers and parents where the Acting School Principal, Mr Alameddine, delivered an inspiring speech about the key values for student leadership and the School Imam Mr Alwan and the School executive Mr Alshelh related their insights of SRC from a religious perspective.

 The SRC served as the official voice of the student body, ensuring effective communication between students, teachers, and administration.
 The SRC worked diligently to address student concerns and advocate for their needs.
-The Student Representative Council of 2023 worked cooperatively to help promote the school values and leadership amongst the students.
+The Student Representative Council of 2024 worked cooperatively to help promote the school values and leadership amongst the students.
 SRC members demonstrated leadership qualities by serving as good examples through their words and actions.
 The year was concluded with a Thank You breakfast to celebrate their leadership journey and achievements throughout the year.

 The dedicated students met together weekly with the SRC teachers to share ideas, discussed issues and planned upcoming school and community events.
 To foster a vibrant school community, the SRC organised a variety of events and activities.
-Listed below are some of the highlights of the SRC for 2023.
+Listed below are some of the highlights of the SRC for 2024.

-The SRC were welcomed to their new roles with breakfast with the executive staff and teachers.
+- The SRC were welcomed to their new roles with breakfast with the executive staff and teachers.
 Students were able to begin to express their ideas and discuss their responsibilities for the year.
-They participated in leadership workshops, which targeted specific leadership skills each term.
+It was a memorable morning that set a positive tone for the year ahead. - The SRC participated in leadership workshops, which targeted specific leadership skills each term.
 Students in these workshops were able to set goals and focus on areas that allowed them to enhance their roles and responsibilities.
-SRC members learnt ways to manage challenges and create a system that enables them to become critical thinkers.
+SRC members learnt ways to manage challenges and use a system that enables them to become critical thinkers.